 If you select a device with multiple loads, you will be prompted to specify which loads you want to connect to the current circuit.

 If the circuit is a space and the device has more poles than the circuit, the circuits below the current circuit are checked.
 If the circuits below are spaces, the spaces are joined together to make a circuit large enough for the device, and the device is connected to the new circuit.
 If the circuits below are not spaces, they cannot be joined with the current circuit.
 The device will not be connected to the current circuit.

 If the circuit is a space and the device has fewer poles than the circuit, the circuit is split into multiple circuits.
 The device is connected to the first circuit.
-The other circuits are left as single pole spaces in the one-line device.
+The other circuits are left as single pole spaces in the distribution equipment.

 Increment circuit: The first time you press ENTER, the current circuit will be incremented to the next circuit.
 On panels, the next circuit will be on the same side of the panel as the current circuit.
 The increment function will not move between the odd and even sides of the panel.